An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Introduction

-The above theorems can be considered as a generalization to semi-positive line bundles of the Kodaira vanishing theorem.
-(Indeed they lead to the Kodaira vanishing theorem.)
-The Kodaira vanishing theorem can be generalized to the Nadel (Kawamata-Viehweg) vanishing theorem by using \lq \lq singular" metrics and their multiplier ideal sheaves.
-Therefore, in the same direction as this generalization, it is natural and of interest to generalize them to an injectivity theorem for line bundles equipped with singular metrics.
-The following theorem is the main result of this paper, which can be seen as a generalization of the injectivity theorem and the Nadel vanishing theorem.
+\begin{theo}[\cite{Eno90}] Let $F$ be a semi-positive line bundle on a compact K\"ahler manifold $X$.
+Then the same conclusion as in Theorem \ref{Kol} holds. \end{theo} A semi-ample line bundle is always semi-positive (namely, it admits a \lq \lq smooth" metric with semi-positive curvature), and thus Theorem \ref{Eno} leads to Theorem \ref{Kol}.
+The above results can be regarded as a generalization of the Kodaira vanishing theorem to semi-ample (semi-positive) line bundles.
+On the other hand, the Kodaira vanishing theorem can be generalized to the Nadel vanishing theorem by using singular metrics with (strictly) positive curvature, which corresponds to the Kawamata-Viehweg vanishing theorem in algebraic geometry.
+Therefore, in the same direction, it is natural to generalize them to an injectivity theorem for singular metrics with semi-positive curvature.
+The following theorem, which is the main result of this paper, is a common generalization of Koll\'ar's (Enoki's) injectivity theorem and the Nadel (Kawamata-Vieweg) vanishing theorem.
+Moreover Theorem \ref{main} is also a generalization of various results, for example, \cite{Eno90}, \cite{Fuj12-A}, \cite{Kol86}, \cite{Mat13-A}, \cite{Ohs04}, \cite{Tak97}, \cite{Tan71}.
+A (holomorphic) line bundle is said to be \textit{pseudo-effective} if it admits a \lq \lq singular" metric with semi-positive curvature, and thus Theorem \ref{main} can be seen as an injectivity theorem for pseudo-effective line bundles.

-\begin{theo}[The main theorem] Let $F$ be a line bundle on a compact K\"ahler manifold $X$ and $h$ be a singular metric with semi-positive curvature on $F$.
-Then for a $($non-zero$)$ section $s$ of a positive multiple $F^{m}$ satisfying $\sup_{X} |s|_{h^{m}} < \infty$, the multiplication map
+\begin{theo}[The Main Result] Let $F$ be a $($holomorphic$)$ line bundle on a compact K\"ahler manifold $X$ and $h$ be a singular $($hermitian$)$ metric with semi-positive curvature on $F$.
+Then, for a $($non-zero$)$ section $s$ of a positive multiple $F^{m}$ satisfying $\sup_{X} |s|_{h^{m}} < \infty$, the multiplication map

 is $($well-defined and$)$ injective for any $q$.
 Here $\I{h}$ denotes the multiplier ideal sheaf associated to the singular metric $h$. \end{theo}